falcosecurity/falco/proposals/20230620-anomaly-detection-framework.md

 ## Initial Scope

 The initial scope is to implement the Count Min Sketch algorithm using n shared sketches and expose its count estimates as new filterchecks for use in Falco rules.
 An MVP can be explored in this libs draft PR [wip: new(userspace/libsinsp): MVP CountMinSketch Powered Probabilistic Counting and Filtering](https://github.com/falcosecurity/libs/pull/1453).
-Moreover, the initial anomaly detection framework will include a transparent plugin user interface for defining application behavior profiles and utilizing sketch count estimates in Falco rules.
+Moreover, the initial anomaly detection framework will include a transparent `plugin` user interface for defining application behavior profiles and utilizing sketch count estimates in Falco rules.
 The primary direct benefit lies in establishing a safety boundary for Falco rules in production environments, allowing for broader rule monitoring while preventing Falco rules from blowing up in production.

 Furthermore, The Falco Project will provide adopters with valuable initial use cases, recommended thresholds, and callouts for known issues.
 One important consideration is the identification of SRE anti-patterns.
 Another consideration is to provide *very clear* guidance to adopters for setting and configuring parameters, including recommended minimums.
 Additionally, guidance should be provided on indicators to look for in order to determine if adjustments need to be made and in which direction, particularly when defining application behavior profiles.

-## High-Level Technical Design
+## High-Level Technical Design of a New `libadetect` Plugin

 This document provides a high-level proposal with limited technical details.